soc3/TabORanger/README.md

 Natural Language Processing - text classification based on content, text preprocessing : Lemmatization, Document Clustering using bisecting K-means algorithm.

+Other Features include:
+Sorting tabs by title and URLs.

 API used : meaningcloud

 Platform: